Canary-Prism/MCWorldManager/README.md

 ## Historical Changelog

+### 1.4.0
+- made importing multiple worlds run concurrently (also they don't show success dialogue for each one now)
+- added Open Folder button

 ### 1.3.0
 - added importing multiple worlds at the same time
 - added drag and drop importing feature